olivertwist-1/DiscordPySimulator/README.md

 async def add(ctx, n1: int, n2: int = 2):
     await ctx.send(str(n1 + n2))
 ```
-When you call this function (command), you will only need to pass 1 argument, since n2 was assigned some value
+When you call this function (command), you will only need to pass 1 argument, since n2 was assigned some value.
 My console bot can't do this yet

 ### on_message